suryansh863/Freelancer-Invoice/EMAIL_SETUP_COMPLETE.md

 ## 🎉 What's Been Implemented

-Your Invoice Tracker now has a complete password reset system with email notifications powered by Resend!
+Your Invoicraft now has a complete password reset system with email notifications powered by Resend!

 ### ✅ Features Added